Effects of stress on memory: Post-traumatic stress disorder

 A few studies done in the past proved that PTSD can cause cognition and brain structure changes that involve verbal declarative memory deficits.
 Children that have experienced child abuse may according to neuropsychological testing experience a deficit in verbal declarative memory functioning.

 Studies have been conducted on people that were involved in the Vietnam War or the Holocaust, returning Iraq soldiers and people that also suffered from rape and childhood abuse.
 Different tests were administered such as the Selective Reminding Test, Verbal Learning Test, Paired Associate Recall, the California Verbal New Learning Test, and the Rivermead Behavioral Memory Test.
 The test results showed that the returning Iraq soldiers did have less verbal memory performance as compared to pre-deployment.

 The studies performed on the Vietnam veterans that suffer from PTSD show that there are hippocampal changes in the brain associated with this disorder.
 The veterans with PTSD showed an 8% reduction in their right hippocampal volume.
 The patients that suffered from child abuse showed a 12% reduction in their mean left hippocampal volume.
-Several of the studies has also shown that people with PTSD have deficits while performing verbal declarative memory task in their hippicampal.
+Several of the studies have also shown that people with PTSD have deficits while performing verbal declarative memory tasks in their hippocampus.

 PTSD can affect several parts of the brain such as the amygdala, hippocampus, and the prefrontal cortex.
 The amygdala controls our memory and emotional processing; the hippocampus helps with organizing, storing and memory forming.
 Hippocampus is the most sensitive area to stress.
 The prefrontal cortex helps with our expression and personality and helps regulate complex cognitive and our behavior functions.